Governor to pardon Plessy, of ‘separate but equal’ ruling

 That 1857 decision said no Black person who had been enslaved or was descended from a slave could ever become a U.S. citizen.
 It was overturned by the 13th and 14th Amendments, passed in 1865 and 1866.

-Plessy lacked the business, political and educational accomplishments of most other members of the group trying to strike down the segregation law, Keith Weldon Medley wrote in the book ”We As Freemen: Plessy v.
+Plessy lacked the business, political and educational accomplishments of most other committee members, Keith Weldon Medley wrote in the book ”We As Freemen: Plessy v.
 Ferguson.”
 But his light skin — court papers described him as someone whose “one eighth African blood” was “not discernable” — positioned him for the train car protest.

 “His one attribute was being white enough to gain access to the train and black enough to be arrested for doing so,” Medley wrote.

-Five blocks of the street where he was arrested, renamed Homer Plessy Way in 2018, runs through the campus of the New Orleans Center for Creative Arts.
-The ceremony was scheduled at the campus, outdoors for COVID-19 safety.
+Five blocks of the street where he was arrested, renamed Homer Plessy Way in 2018, runs through the campus of the New Orleans Center for Creative Arts, where the ceremony was to be held outdoors for COVID-19 safety.

 Relatives of Plessy and John Howard Ferguson, the judge who oversaw his case in Orleans Parish Criminal District Court, became friends decades later and formed a nonprofit that advocates for civil rights education.